C-SASI Board of Directors

 Donna Meredith Dixon

-Donna Meredith Dixon is passionate about, and committed to, collaborating with others in creating safe places within the Christian community where recovery from the impact of sexual brokenness routinely occurs.
-Donna lives out that passion by training and supporting women whose lives were traumatized by their spouses’ sexual addiction to effectively facilitate groups.
+Donna Meredith Dixon is passionate about creating safe places within the Christian community for healing from the impact of sexual brokenness.
+Donna lives out that passion, in part, by collaborating with others to train partners of sex addicts to effectively facilitate groups.

-As a certified life coach and peer-facilitator trainer, she began training women using her workbook, A Door of Hope: Peer Facilitator Training (Helping Women Heal After Sexual Betrayal) in 2015.
+During her 17 years in the medical field, Donna created curriculum and training experiences that met or exceeded federal and state standards as well as health-care accrediting organizations.
+The skills she acquired were brought to bear in the creation of her workbook, A Door of Hope: Peer Facilitator Training (Helping Women Heal After Sexual Betrayal).
 Taking a trauma-informed approach, the workbook and training combine the multidimensional partner trauma model and biblically based principles with the highest peer-facilitator training standards.

-Donna is also a certified pastoral sex addiction specialist (IACSAS/C-SASI) and has served on the board of IACSAS/C-SASI since 2014.
+Donna is a certified life and relationship coach, certified pastoral sex addiction specialist (IACSAS/C-SASI), has completed the APSATS training, and has served on the board of IACSAS/C-SASI since 2014.

 Lisa Taylor is a pastoral sex addiction specialist (IACSAS/C-SASI) and certified clinical partner specialist candidate (APSATS) living in New Zealand.
 She has spent the last several years counseling and supporting women and couples whose lives, like her own, have been impacted by a husband’s struggle with sex addiction.